Getting Help For Children Born With Birth Defects

 If you feel your child’s birth defects could have been prevented, you may be eligible for compensation.
 While no amount of money is large enough to make up for the pain and suffering you and your family have had to endure, a monetary supplement could greatly help ease the financial burden.

-At Oshman and Mirisola, we want to be your advocates.
+At The Oshman Firm, we want to be your advocates.
 We offer a free, no-obligation consultation to help you understand your options if you feel your child’s birth defect could have been prevented.
 Call us today at 800-400-8182.
 Your consultation is 100% confidential.